-Columbia Gorge Community College prohibits the use, possession, distribution, sale, manufacture, and delivery of illicit drugs, including the misuse of prescription medications, by members of its community.
-Illegal drugs, including prescription drugs for which the person does not have a valid prescription, are subject to confiscation.
+Columbia Gorge Community College prohibits the use, possession, distribution, sale, manufacture, and delivery of illegal drugs, including the misuse of prescription medications, by members of its community.
+Illegal drugs including prescription drugs for which the person does not have a valid prescription and any drug prohibited by federal law, including marijuana, are subject to confiscation.
 Columbia Gorge Community College also prohibits the possession, sale, and distribution of drug paraphernalia.
 These items are strictly prohibited and are subject to confiscation.